The Sower - Part 4

 “When anyone hears the word of the kingdom and does not understand it, the evil one comes and snatches away what has been sown in his heart.
 This is the one on whom seed was sown beside the road.”
 (Matthew 13:19).

 The word of the kingdom is the good news of salvation in Jesus.
-The sad fact is, many people don’t enter the kingdom of God because they just can’t be bother making an effort to get to know Jesus.
+The sad fact is, many people don’t enter the kingdom of God because they just can’t be bothered making an effort to get to know Jesus.
 They don’t care and don’t take an interest in God (Matthew 22:4-6).
 They neither acknowledge His existence, nor show gratitude to Him as the Giver and Provider of life.

 Understanding anything requires knowledge and thought.
 It takes effort to think and put things together to gain understanding.
 It takes investigation, research, scrutiny, questioning, and clarification of facts and details.
 Opinions and information must be weighed, analysed and wrestled with to comprehend.
 Above all it takes time and attention to the content of the message.